Direct High-Resolution Imaging of Earth-Like Exoplanets: Indirect Reconstruction Techniques

 Together, these factors imply an integration time of order \(\sim6.6\times10^{9}\)\,years for \(\mathrm{SNR}=1\) (Section~\ref{sec:ii-integration}), or \(\sim6.6\times10^{7}\)\,years for a marginal \(\mathrm{SNR}=0.1\), both vastly exceeding the age of the Universe (\(\sim1.4\times10^{10}\)\,years).
-Hence, while elegant for bright, milliarcsecond‐scale sources, intensity interferometry cannot meet the angular‐resolution or photon‐budget requirements for a \(10\times10\) pixel map of an Earth twin at 10 pc.
+Hence, while elegant for bright, milliarcsecond-scale sources, intensity interferometry cannot meet the angular-resolution or photon-budget requirements for a \(10\times10\) pixel map of an Earth twin at 10 pc.